Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 === Microbial metabolic potential predicts future brain development in infancy

+We initially hypothesized that the earliest microbial influences would have the largest effects on brain development, but in cross-sectional analysis with concurrently measured VEP, we observed the fewest number of associations at visit-1.
-Given that differences in metabolic potential of the early life microbiome may exert their effects over time, we sought to determine whether microbial genes at early time points were associated with subsequent VEP development.
+To differentiate whether this cross-sectional finding indicated the early microbiome was sparsely related to visual cortical development at 4 months only or more broadly at all subsequent time points, we sought to determine whether microbial genes at early time points were associated with subsequent VEP development.
 To investigate this,
 we performed FSEA on stool samples collected at visit-1 with visit-2 VEP